kubevirt/kubevirt/docs/reviewer-guide.md

 * User input validation
 * Reasonable error messages
 * Reasonable info messages

-### Other things:

-* Insist on unit and functional tests to avoid regressions (the core case must be tested)
+* Unit and functional tests to avoid regressions (the core case must be tested)
-* Prefer readability over code-reuse
-* Prefer domain-expression over code-reuse (if something looks 80% the same but is for something completely different, give it its own room; composition is thereore better than inheritence or if/else)
-* Prefer to only implement what is needed, Don't plan for the possible future.
+* The PR implement what is needed (changes out of the PR scope should belong to a separate one)